For the inspiration of

 A Tribute to Ida B. Wells by the young ladies of 'Imagine Our Ancestors'

-we thank them for educating us and for the pictures!
+We thank web sources for educating us and for the pictures!

-Look her up and read, read, read for yourself!
+Look up Ida B Wells and read, read, read for yourself!

 If you enJOY our onsite offerings, kindly support our multi-media ministry with a love offering donation processed through PayPal; donations can be processed through our non-profit 501C3 partner, Creative Spirit Families!